johnnydeez/exip/_posts/2023-08-27-night-photos-and-cafe-lattes.markdown

 ### Cafe Latte - カフェラテ - 拿铁咖啡

-One thing I am particularly proud of on this trip, however, is that I faced my fear of ordering things in Japanese and braved some cafes.
+One thing I am particularly happy about on this trip, however, is that I faced my fear of ordering things in Japanese and braved some cafes.
 I am proud to say that I managed it more or less, even answering some of the questions right in Japanese (emphasis on some).
 This also opened up a whole new world for me, work-wise, as it enabled me to get out of the AirBnB and spend time with my laptop in cafes.
 Make no mistake, I don't SPEAK Japanese.
 But I'm really glad some of my language-learning efforts have opened the door, even just a little wider.

 I tried to carry over this practice to Taiwan.
 But uh, let's just say the results have been more—mixed.
 From Starbucks I can consistently walk away with... a latte—so that's cool.